The University Library, your partner for digital scholarship

 At the University of Basel, numerous projects and infrastructures are operated that work with digital methods in the humanities (e.g. Showcases).
-Promoting this branch is part of the university’s strategy and the University Library is actively participating in this process by supporting researchers with the design, development and implementation of digital projects.
+Promoting this branch is part of the university’s strategy and the University Library is actively participating in this process by supporting digital research projects with

 Are you an academic at the University of Basel and wish to make the results of your research more visible?